elecnix/gnome-pomodoro-scenes/README.md

 These scene identifiers are expected, so make sure yours match:

- - `scene.normal` when stopping the timer
+ - `normal` when stopping the timer
  - `pomodoro_enabled` when the timer is running
  - `pomodoro_suspended` when the timer is paused (including during a break)
  - `pomodoro_short_break` during a short break